jmspit/dodo/DEVELOPER.md

 ### Setup Certification Authority

-The source tree contains a simplistic CA install that allows to operate as a root CA. The installation uses intermediate CA to do the actual signing.
-The installation can create signed server and client certificates to be shared with their Subjects (including private key and passphrase).
-Alternatively, external identities can provide a CSR that can be signed - ot nor.
+The source tree contains a simplistic yet functional root CA. The root CA issues intermediate CAs to sign external certificates.
+The installation can create full signed server and client certificates (including the passsphrase-protected private key).
+Alternatively, external identities can provide a CSR to be signed.

 The root CA install is protected by a single master passphrase.
-The root CA and intermediate CA private keys are protected with a individual passphrases, which are stored as a (readonly) files, each protected by the master passphrase.
+The root CA and intermediate CA private keys are protected with a individual passphrases, which are stored as a (readonly) files, each encrypted by the master passphrase.
 No readable secrets are stored.
-It is crucial that the master passphrase is strong and is remembered or safely kept - once it is lost the install is lost as well.
+It is crucial that the master passphrase is strong and is remembered or safely kept - once it is lost the install can no lonher be operaed on.

-The scripts to install are part of the source, under `src/examples/tls/artefacts`.
-This install uses the confd tool, so that must be present in the PATH, as well as the openssl bianry.
+The scripts to install a root CA environment are part of the source, under `src/examples/tls/artefacts`.
+This install uses the confd tool, so that must be present in the PATH, as well as the openssl binary.

 Copy `config.yaml` and customize the copy.
 The `ca::root::directory` entry specifies the installation directory for the root CA directory tree.
 The `create-ca.sh` script will ask for the master passphrase.

-Passphrases are passed to the openssl tools through ENV vars, and ENV vars of any user are readable to the root user, at least during the time they exist (only when installed scripts are running), so one must either be root or trust root if any serious use is considered.
+Passphrases are passed to the openssl tools through ENV vars, and ENV vars of any user are readable to the root user, so one must trust the root account if any serious use is considered.

 ```